-The Southern University OSP Routing Form documents the understanding among the PI/PD and his/her department chair, dean, OSP and University officials of the expected allocation of institutional resources as well as the terms and conditions of the anticipated grant/contract award.
-It is the responsibility of the PI/PD to ensure that all entries on the Southern University OSP Routing Form are complete and accurate.
+The OSP routing form documents the understanding between the PI/PD and his/her department chair, dean, and university officials of the expected allocation of institutional resources as well as the terms and conditions of the anticipated award.
+It is the responsibility of the PI/PD to ensure that all entries on the routing form are complete and accurate.